SYMist/SYMist/README.md

 - 👋 Hi, I’m @SYMist
-- 👀 I’m interested in studying
+- 👀 I’m interested in being a technical PM
 - 🌱 I’m currently learning the basics of Frontend Development(such as HTML, CSS, JS, ..) and Python
 - 💞️ I’m looking to collaborate on nothing for now
 - 📫 How to reach me ... contact mmist0226@gmail.com